panoply/spx/docs/src/views/docs/usage/using-typescript.md

 # Component Nodes

-SPX cannot automatically type node occurrences within components, but it does support index signatures using string literal formations.
-While type validations will apply, type completions will not.
-This limitation stems from TypeScript itself.
-Therefore, developers who desire completions for nodes will need to manually type them on classes.
+SPX Supports HTMLElement typing for all `nodes[]` provided on the static `define` configuration object.
+Nodes will be exposed and available via the {js `this.dom`} object.
+SPX will look at node name identifiers to determine element tag types, this results in auto-typing capabilities whenever a tag name expression is applied as a prefix in the identifier SPX will resolve that element.

-> The `<const>` prefix type annotation provided to `nodes` are used for the index signatures and can be omitted if you are manually typing nodes for type completions.
+> The `<const>` prefix type annotation provided to `nodes` is **required** and when omitted SPX will not apply DOM Node element typing.

 <!-- prettier-ignore -->
 ```ts